 Common fireworks eye injuries include burns and corneal abrasions (which can get infected and scar over, blocking vision) to more serious potentially blinding injuries such as retinal detachment and rupture of the eyeball.
 All can impede vision permanently.

 Now 19, Lamb has gone through multiple surgeries to regain his sight, including a corneal transplant and a stem cell transplant.
-While his vision improved after the surgeries to 20/80, he has since lost vision in the eye damaged in 2012 that fateful night.
+While his vision improved after the surgeries to 20/80, he has since lost vision in the eye damaged that fateful night.

 "One of the most important lessons I've learned from this experience is that fireworks aren't toys," Lamb says.
 "People need to know that there are risks.
 I hope that others can learn from me, so they don't have to go through the same thing I did just to find out."